-Drug efflux transporter upregulation.
 The ATP-binding cassette (ABC) transporters are a superfamily of drug efflux pumps involved in the transmembrane transport of intracellular substrates [25].
-Some members of this family present a broad drug specificity and are involved in drug resistance as they extrude the drugs resulting in a decrease of the intracellular drug concentration and hence their ability to target the cells [19, 20].
-Indeed, the upregulation of some members of this family such as ABCB1
+Some members of this family present a broad drug specificity and are involved in chemoresistance as they extrude drugs causing a decrease of drug ability to target the cells [19,20].
+Indeed, the upregulation of some members of this family such as ABCB1 (MDR1), ABCC1 (MRP1) and ABCC4 (MRP4) has been associated with

-(MDR1), ABCC1 (MRP1) and ABCC4 (MRP4) has been associated with DCT resistance in PCa by increasing DCT extrusion [26-29].
+DCT resistance in PCa by increasing DCT extrusion [26-29].